 The point is: what drove you to do what you did was almost certainly a real and understandable human need.
 Maybe you needed to protect your children, save your home, prop up the business that you grew and loved, enjoy the fruits of your labor.
 Whatever the fundamental need was, it was not necessarily a bad thing.
 The strategy that you may have employed might have been dangerous, stupid, illegal, etc. But avoid condemning the need that drove you to desperate measures.

 Of course, platitudes aside, you need a specific, action-oriented plan to help you build a defense.
-Los Angeles Medicare fraud attorney Michael Kraut of the Kraut Law Group can help you discover the most picture perfect legal plan based on what you’ve been charged with.
+Los Angeles Medicare fraud attorney Michael Kraut of the Kraut Criminal & DUI Lawyers can help you discover the most picture perfect legal plan based on what you’ve been charged with.